Grieg Seafood ASA

 Product Recall Systems

-The company has a product recall system if a risk to consumer health or safety is detected.
-The protocol is publicly available online, including disposal procedure, roles and responsibilities.
-Zero product recalls were disclosed in the reporting period.
+The company has an online product recall system to manage consumer health or safety risks, outlining disposal procedures and roles.
+It reports zero product recalls in the reporting year.

 3/3